 Non-resident taxable individuals who will derive income from the country are also required to comply with certain requirements and should follow these steps for VAT registration in Italy:

-- enclose the documents, such as a copy of the applicant’s identification details, and a recent statement from the country or origin’s Chamber of Commerce stating that the applicant is treated as a taxable person for VAT purposes in his country.
+- enclose the documents, such as a copy of the applicant’s identification details, and a recent statement from the country of origin’s Chamber of Commerce stating that the applicant is treated as a taxable person for VAT purposes in his/her country.

 - a self-statement on the activities the applicant undertakes/will plan to undertake in Italy.